 5. Use the rod rarely

 Your child has known a project was due for 2 weeks.
 It is the night before, and she is in a panic.
 You warned her a week ago not to wait until the last moment, but it happened anyway.
 She is now pleading for you to assist her.
-Do not help her and let her experience the result of her actions.
+Do not help her.
+Let her experience the result of her actions.
 It will be embarrassing for her the next day at school when her project pales in comparison to others.
 Maybe it will mean a bad grade.
 This will teach her far more than you having done the work for her.
 You can say to yourself, “I told you so.”
 Just don’t say it out loud.

 8. The Take Away

-The time honored classic.
 We’ve all been there, and so will your child sooner or later.
 It is not easy to tell your big, brown-eyed daughter she can’t go to the movies with her friends or to the school dance.
 Be strong!
 Whatever it was that got things to this point was dire enough that a strong response was called for.
 It won’t be pretty, but it’s your job, and it is just one of many things she will thank you for later in life.